Bokota

 - Renewable Energy Use

-- There is an interest in exploring renewable energy sources to reduce reliance on external resources.
+- There is growing interest in renewable energy to reduce environmental impact.

 - Community Involvement In Practices